Stock index futures were little changed on Friday, the last trading day of 2011, as investors waited until the next year to begin making large bets.

 With the S&P 500 on track for a slight gain for the year, many market participants will likely stay on the sidelines on what is typically one of the lowest-volume sessions for the year.

 Equities may continue a trend followed for much of 2011, taking a cue from European markets.
 Mixed results from a recent auction for Italian bonds reignited worries about the region's debt crisis.
-European shares were 0.1 percent higher on Friday, on track for their worst year since 2008.
+European shares rose 0.6 percent Friday but were on track for their worst year since 2008. <.EU>

 Volume this week has been about half the year's daily average, with many traders away because of the Christmas and New Year's holidays.
 The anemic action has amplified moves in both directions.